 Here are more tips that can help.
 You can start with the tip you think will suit your child best, or use a few if that suits you both:

-- Drop one breastfeed at a time, and wait weeks before you drop the next one.
-It will also be easier on your breasts, which might get engorged if you stop too suddenly.
+- Drop one breastfeed at a time, and wait a few days before you drop the next one.
+This will also be easier on your breasts, which might get engorged if you stop too suddenly.

 - Consider dropping daytime breastfeeds first, then gradually drop any bedtime or night-time feeds – these are the ones your child probably feels most needy about.